ByMosDev/mosbot-os/docs/docs/openclaw/troubleshooting.md

 1. Verify `OPENCLAW_GATEWAY_URL` and `OPENCLAW_GATEWAY_TOKEN` are set
 2. Check that the gateway is running
+3. Verify MosBot pairing status is `ready`
-3. Verify agents have had recent sessions
+4. Verify agents have had recent sessions

 ---